GrapeCity/DsExcel-Java/README.md

 * [Template language]The layout is incorrect when rendering list of data with dynamic object in both right and down direction.(DOCXLS-4727)
 * When shapes with text are exported to the PDF file, shapes are not the same as Excel file.(DOCXLS-5723)
 * Illegal access warning occurs when using JDK9 or above.(DOCXLS-5752)
-* ArgumentOutOfRangeException or NullReferenceException is thrown on using GcExcel API in multi-threaded environment when there's TEXT function in workbook.(DOCXLS-5784)
+* ArgumentOutOfRangeException or NullReferenceException is thrown on using DsExcel API in multi-threaded environment when there's TEXT function in workbook.(DOCXLS-5784)
 * The picture's position is incorrect in the exporting PDF file when some column is hidden.(DOCXLS-5798)
 * Some borders are lost in the exported Excel file after loading SSJSON file.(DOCXLS-5813)
 * The fontsize of cell is incorrect after loading the JSON file.(DOCXLS-5818)